paulbrowne-irl/knowledgebase-elastic-rag/readme.md

 The application is a UI, easier to use.
 The Bot is semi-automatic and does many of the same things, but as part of a process flow

 # Running the Server
 The scripts provide a simple server to expose a Rest API.
-To start the server (_simple_server.py_)from the app folder:
+To start the server ('simple'server.py')from the app folder:
-    * _uvicorn service.simple_server:app --reload_
+    * 'uvicorn service.simple'server:app --reload'
     * Open a web browser to view the REST api on http://localhost:8001/docs

 Note that some other examples (some bots) depend on this server - but should remind you to start it if needed.